NobelEapen/sql-practice/README.md

 The ALL operator is typically used with WHERE and HAVING statements.

 Note: The operator must be a standard comparison operator (=, <>, !=, >, >=, <, or <=).
+SQL ALL Example
+The following SQL returns the ProductName if ALL the records in the "OrderDetails" table has Quantity equal to 10.
+This will of course return FALSE because the Quantity column has many different values (not only the value of 10):